OctopusDeploy/docs/docs/releases/deployment-notes.md

 ## Deployment changes templates {#templates}

-Starting from `2019.9.0` you can specify a template for deployment changes output.
+Starting from **Octopus 2019.9** you can specify a template for deployment changes output.
 The output of the template is used in the portal to render the changes in both the deployment preview and on the deployment details.

 The output is also available for use during a deployment by using the `Octopus.Deployment.ChangesMarkdown` variable.
 The content of the email above could be used as the deployment changes template for the project, and the email step could be simplified to: